 Our 501(c)(3) non-profit organization took over ownership of the building in 2012 when its owner, Drue Magee, donated it to us free and clear.
 Drue's decision to buy the building from the Moose had ensured its long-term survival; her vision had made the Moose Exchange possible; and her outstanding generosity ensured the long-term strength of the organization that has become Exchange Arts, doing business as The Exchange.

 For information on the non-profit's current board of directors, click here.
+For information about the paperwork that we did to apply for 501(c)(3) status, click here.

 Many who knew 203 West Main Street as “the Moose” continued to refer to it that way – but in its new incarnation, "exchange” more accurately described its function: Every day, people of all ages and backgrounds came into the building and their horizons expanded as information, knowledge, and ideas passed among them.